wp-plugins/rss-news-display/readme.txt

 1. Tested up to 3.9
 2. Now it using fetch_feed() wordpress method to load rss feed. (fetch_feed() uses the SimplePie and FeedCache functionality for retrieval and parsing and automatic caching)

+= 7.3 =

+1. Multi-instance widget options added (You can add plugin widget many times in your sidebar)
+2. Rss load method has been modified.

+If your using widget option and upgrading the plugin, This upgrade will remove the widget from your sidebar.
+Thus please go to your dashboard widget menu and drag and drop the Rss news display widget again (One time work, not required in future)

 == Changelog ==

 = 1.0 =